---

 ./node_modules/prettier/bin/prettier.js --single-quote --trailing-comma es5 --write "{app,__{tests,mocks}__}/**/*.{js,es6,jsx,scss,css}"

-We were thrilled to see prettier format our JavaScript code.
-We wanted more of it at more places.
-We found that prettier can also format CSS files.
-We changed our code to also format CSS code.
+our code to also format CSS code.
 It was an easy change.
-All we had to do was change one line.
+All we had to do was

-Before : "app/**/*.{js,es6,jsx}"
+Before : `"app/**/*.{js,es6,jsx}"`

-After : "app/**/*.{js,es6,jsx,scss,css}"
+After : `"app/**/*.{js,es6,jsx,scss,css}"`

-Now that JavaScript and CSS files are covered we started looking at other places where we can get this productivity gain.
+Now that JavaScript and CSS files are covered we started looking at other places

-Since we write a lot of Ruby code we turned our attention to rubocop.
+Since we write a lot of Ruby code we turned our attention to

-It turned out that "rubocop" already had a feature to automatically format the code.
+It turned out that "rubocop" already had a feature to automatically format the

-Open package.json and change lint-staged section to following
+Open `package.json` and change `lint-staged` section to following

 "app/**/*.{js,es6,jsx,scss,css}": [